haslab/why3do/README.md

   session of the same example (assuming all the required SMT solvers are present in the local setup)
 * `why3 replay --smoke-detector=top examples/leaderElection/ChangRoberts -L
-  examples/leaderElection -L stateMachineModels`: runs inconsistency detection of the proof session of the same example
+  examples/leaderElection -L stateMachineModels`: runs inconsistency detection on the proof session of the same example